Why every new parent needs a village

 Your village members can also consist of outside resources who specialize in baby care, like a night nurse, postpartum doula, babysitter, or nanny.
 Even if you’re a stay-at-home parent or you work from home, an in-house babysitter or nanny can make all the difference when it comes to helping with a newborn baby.

-Night nurses are on the expensive side and can cost as much as $200 a night.
+Night nurses are on the expensive side and can cost as much as $30-70 per hour depending on the geographic location.
 However, they’re not needed forever and can help guide parents through those early stressful nights, while giving you time to rest, too.

 Doula